 Turning a previous audit into an Audit Template

 We've made it easy to save previously conducted audits as Audit Templates.
 This approach is actually the one we recommend, since it has two huge benefits:

 - It allows you to incorporate templates into your current audit flow quicker and easier

-- It allows you copy over muted questions, taking the burden off the assignor and reducing overall audit time.
+- It allows you copy over muted questions, risk assignments, and re-arranged questions.
+Taking the burden off the assignor and reducing overall audit time.